customerio/ciolabs/packages/html-mod/README.md

 //=> <div>world</div>
 ```

-## Automatic Position Updates

-`html-mod` automatically keeps the AST synchronized with string manipulations without expensive reparsing.
-When you modify the HTML, the library:

-1. Tracks position changes from string operations
-2. Updates AST node positions incrementally (cheap!)
-3. Ensures queries always reflect the current state

-This means you can query immediately after modifications:
+## Flushing and AST Synchronization

+When you modify the HTML, the AST (Abstract Syntax Tree) used for queries becomes out of sync with the string.
+You need to call `flush()` to reparse and synchronize the AST before querying:

 ```typescript
 import { HtmlMod } from '@ciolabs/html-mod';